jsears4585/geo-build-2/readme.md

 - ~~Questions component~~
 - ~~Create leaderboard~~
 - ~~Timeouts, switch between leaderboard and game panels~~
-- Refactor this morning
+- ~~Refactor this morning~~
-- Draw out models
-- Connect to DB (Atlas? mlab?)
+- ~~Connect to DB (Atlas? mlab?)~~
+- Draw out models, start working with Mongoose
+- What are the next steps for user-generated game creation?